 Say hello to the people behind Leeds Mencap!
 From our trustees to our CEO, we’re all passionate about giving children and young people with learning disabilities the best possible support.
 Find out more about who’s working behind the scenes to keep Leeds Mencap offering our fantastic services.

 Cath joined Leeds Mencap in 2013, relocating to Leeds from London with her family, having been a student in Leeds studying Russian and French in her far too distant youth!
-Cath has always worked in the voluntary, starting in 1990 with the RNIB, then spent a long time working in the homelessness field with Crisis and Shelter.
-Kath is passionate about the difference small and medium sized charities can make in their communities and is really proud to be part of such a creative and vibrant voluntary sector in Leeds.
-Outside of work, Kath is Mum to two teenage children who light up my life and love walking, watching films and going to the odd gig.
+Cath has always worked in the voluntary sector, starting in 1990 with the RNIB, then spent a long time working in the homelessness field with Crisis and Shelter.
+Cath is passionate about the difference small and medium sized charities can make in their communities and is really proud to be part of such a creative and vibrant voluntary sector in Leeds.
+Outside of work, Cath is Mum to two teenage children, enjoys walking, watching films and going to the odd gig.

 David has been the Finance Manager for Leeds Mencap since July 2018, but he has worked as a finance professional in charities for over thirty years.
-David’s role is to enable the organisation to deliver its services and support: he manages the finance systems and plan and monitor the resources needed.
+David’s role is to enable the organisation to deliver its services and support: he manages the finance systems and plans and monitors the resources needed.
 When not crunching numbers, David enjoy mountains and hill walking in all seasons.

 Abigail manages Jimbo’s Community Nursery, which includes Hawthorn specialist playroom.
 She has worked in the childcare sector for over 30 years.
 Abigail is keen to ensure that children from all backgrounds have the skills that they need to be ready to transition smoothly to other settings or start school with confidence.
 Abigail enjoys reading, walking, swimming and spending time with her family.